Bagmati river in Kathmandu: From holy river to unthinkable flowing filth

 Water resources management: Actions and actors in the terrain

 The onset of democracy in the 1990s opened up political spaces for articulating voice, thoughts, ideas and actions.
-The pressure from the civil society organizations grew and so did public sentiment.
-In 1997 around fifty eminent individuals in Kathmandu – writers, journalists, professionals etc., got together and signed a statement that after their death their remains be not offered to Bagmati.
+The pressure from civil society organisations grew and so did public sentiment.
+In 1997, around fifty eminent individuals in Kathmandu – writers, journalists, professionals – got together and signed a statement that after their death their remains be not offered to Bagmati.
 This was a way of expressing indignation and was in sync with public opinion.
 The Government of Nepal had earlier in 1995 constituted a High Powered Committee for Implementation and Monitoring of the Bagmati Area Sewerage Construction/ Rehabilitation Project.
 The Committee’s scope was subsequently expanded to cover the entire valley.
-A Sewage Treatment Plant (STP) had been constructed upstream of Pashupatinath temple, on the eastern bank of Bagmati given the religious significance the river has for Hindus.
+A Sewage Treatment Plant (STP) had been constructed upstream of the Pashupatinath temple, on the eastern bank of Bagmati given the religious significance the river has for Hindus.
 It functions partially while the other STPs have been abandoned.

 To begin with, we need to ask questions on how the city’s infrastructure be developed and the natural capital and ecosystem services restored to levels before the city began experiencing a degradation in services.
 Can we begin to re-engineer our urban landscape and infrastructure to make living spaces for good living?
 How feasible is it to conceive of a cityscape from such a point of view?
-In South Asia, where we have differences in the notion of physical and spiritual purity we can begin with a new slogan “No human waste in the water cycle”.
+In South Asia, where we have differences in the notion of physical and spiritual purity we can begin with a new slogan 'No human waste in the water cycle'.

 Wicked problems, uncomfortable knowledge and clumsy solutions

-Gyawali suggests that there is a need to take a holistic approach to water resources management and minimize risk by allowing multiple institutional forms (private or public) to co-exist.
+Gyawali suggests that there is a need to take a holistic approach to water resources management and minimise risk by allowing multiple institutional forms (private or public) to co-exist.
 There is a need to reflect upon what kind of an institutional arrangement (state run, market led and those run by temples and religious trusts) will allow cities to be a force for good.

 Gyawali highlighted efforts by individuals like Bidur Poudel who have worked towards restoring the river to its original pristine condition.
-Plain technical arguments about the river while necessary are hardly sufficient to clean up the rivers.
+Plain technical arguments about the river while necessary, are hardly sufficient to clean up the rivers.
 The sociology of the Rhine clean up was discussed to explain this.
 The inter-governmental arrangement between six countries of the Rhine basin was informal and non binding.
-Gyawali also noted that water is seen in a multiple sense -private good, public good, common pool good and even club good.
+Gyawali also noted that water is seen in a multiple sense--private good, public good, common pool good and even club good.

-The lecture in various parts can be viewed at Youtube here –
+The lecture in various parts can be viewed at Youtube here: